This event has been postponed from Aug 22, 2020 to Nov 21, 2020

 2019 Course descriptions and elevation for Marathon, 50, 75, & 100 miles, click here

 Time Limits and Cut-Off Times

-- The time limit is 33 hours for 100 mile runners.
-We're hoping the shorter distances fit under that limit. 😊
+- The time limit is 34 hours for 100 mile runners.
+All other distances have until 5pm on Sunday. 😊

-- The intermediate cutoff time for the 100 mile run is to reach 50 miles in 16 hours or 11 pm.
+- The intermediate cutoff time for the 100 mile run is to reach 50 miles in 17 hours or Midnight.